yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Extensions/Assert Macro.md

 Assertions are a way of Formal Verification, as it ensures that something must be true in the final design.

-For example, the following function displays decimal digits on a 7-segment display.
+For example, the following function models a counter.
 It is not designed with `up` and `down` both enabled.
 You can ensure the callers of this code will never run into this condition by asserting that `up` and `down` are not both enabled.